billyevans/cv/ai.md

 Interests
 ---------
-*   Develop distributed fault-tolerant applications which must works 24/7 under high load
+*   Developing distributed fault-tolerant applications which must works 24/7 under high load
-*   Every day learn something new
+*   Learning something every new day
-*   New big challenges, related with a huge amount of data, which my applications need to process and hundreds of thousands servers, which my applications have to connect
+*   Facing with new big challenges, related with a huge amount of data, which my applications need to process and hundreds of thousands servers, which my applications have to connect

 Work Experience
 ---------------